marcolago/flowtime.js/README.md

 When in overview mode you can navigate to a page by click on it or using the arrow keys and **then press Return to go**.

 **History Management**.
-Flowtime.js is built on top of the **HTML History APIs** so you can navigate using the browser's back and forward buttons and deep-link a page for sharing.
+Flowtime.js is built on top of the **HTML History APIs** so you can navigate using the browser’s back and forward buttons and deep-link a page for sharing.
 Flowtime.js is a client side only framework so if you want to optimize SEO you have to add a server side logic to serve only the single page content to search engines.
 If the History APIs were not available the framework degrades well using the hashchange event.